Diagram spaces, diagram spectra, and spectra of units: The adjunction between -spaces and -modules

 The following diagram shows how the adjunction $(\bbQ, \bbQ^{\#})$ fits into the infinite loop space theory of orthogonal spectra, $\bbL$-spectra and $S$-modules: Each pair of arrows is a Quillen adjunction with left adjoint on top.
-The vertical arrows give the appropriate version of the infinite loop space of each type of spectrum.
 Each vertical arrow has a left adjoint and these vertical adjunctions are also Quillen adjunctions.
-The two rightmost squares commute (in both directions), and we will soon prove that the left square commutes up to natural equivalence.
+The rightmost square commutes (in both directions) by the definition of $\Omega^{\infty}_{S}$ and the fact that the top and bottom adjunctions are equivalences of categories.
+The middle square also commutes (in both directions), and we will prove in Proposition \ref{loops_orthogonal_to_Lspectra_prop} that the left square commutes up to natural weak equivalence.

-There is a direct construction of a functor $\bbQ_{*} \colon \cI \sU \arr \sM_{*}$ using the same method as the construction of $\bbQ$: choosing $\bbQ^*(V) = \ast \boxtimes_{\sL} \cI_c(V, U)$ instead of $\cI_c(V, U)$ lands in $*$-modules instead of $\bbL$-spaces.
-The functor $\bbQ_*$ has a right adjoint $\bbQ^{\#}_{*}$.
+There is a direct construction of a functor $\bbQ_{*} \colon \cI \sU \arr \sM_{*}$ using the same method as the construction of $\bbQ$: choosing $\bbQ_*^*(V) = \ast \boxtimes_{\sL} \cI_c(V \otimes U, U)$ instead of $\cI_c(V \otimes U, U)$ lands in $*$-modules instead of $\bbL$-spaces.
+The functor $\bbQ_* = \bbQ_*^* \otimes_{\cI} (-)$ has a right adjoint $\bbQ^{\#}_{*}$.
 In fact, this adjunction of $\cI$-spaces and $*$-modules coincides with the composite adjunction in diagram \eqref{loops_orthogonal_to_Lspectra_diagram}.
 The proof is a long series of adjunctions and will be omitted, but works equally well to compare $\bbN_{S}$ to $\bbN$.

-\begin{lemma} In diagram \eqref{loops_orthogonal_to_Lspectra_diagram}, the top horizontal composite $S \sma_{\sL} F_{\sL}(S, \bbN - )$ is naturally isomorphic to $\bbN_{S} \colon \cI \sS \arr \sM_{S}$.
+\begin{lemma} In diagram \eqref{loops_orthogonal_to_Lspectra_diagram}, the top horizontal composite $S \sma_{\sL} F_{\sL}(S, \bbN - )$ is naturally isomorphic to $\bbN_{S} \colon \sI \sS \arr \sM_{S}$.
 Hence its right adjoint $\bbN^{\#} F_{\sL} (S, -)$ is naturally isomorphic to $\bbN^{\#}_{S}$.
 The bottom horizontal composite $* \boxtimes_{\sL} F_{\sL} (*, \bbQ -)$ is naturally isomorphic to $\bbQ_{*}$ and its right adjoint $\bbQ^{\#} F_{\sL}(*, -)$ is naturally isomorphic to $\bbQ^{\#}_{*}$. \end{lemma}

-It is a reassuring and crucial fact that our construction of an $\sL$-space from an $\cI$-FCP agrees with the original colimit construction given in \cite{E_infty_rings}.